aaruff/CESS-Scripts/README.md

-Admin Scripts
+CESS Scripts
 =============
-This is a collection of scripts I have written for small administrative tasks both for myself and for the Center for Experimental Social Science.
+This is a collection of scripts for small administrative tasks.

 Z-Tree Setup Script
 --------------